AgeingHippy/guthealth/README.md

 - Implement FlyWay to initialise database

 ## Current phase:
+- AWS deployment prior to submitting to CodingNomads for certificate application

 ## Future Phases
+- remove disabling of CSRF and test
 *In no particular order*
 - Implement dedicated log file with rolling appender etc
 - Programmatically refresh security context when new role assigned to user